smaleki1/Webscrapping_Seek/README.md

 2- The code called "2_preprocessing_sm.ipynb" was used to clean and preprocess the data

 3- The code called "3_modelling_sm.ipynb" was used to predict the factors impact the salary amount.

-To see the code, you can simply use nbviewer online (https://nbviewer.jupyter.org/) which does not require installation.
-Simply open nbviewer and paste the notebook link.
-This is an independent tool that may work when github doesnot.